 Smooth out that bubble butt just in time for summer!
 Caffeine is an important ingredient in a lot of anti-cellulite treatments.
 We spend insane amounts of money on creams that promise you Victoria Secret legs overnight.
 And all this time the ingredients for your anti cellulite lotion have been sitting right there in your kitchen.

-This easy moisturizing lotion is based on my lightweight lotion recipe.
+This easy moisturizing lotion is based on a lightweight lotion recipe.
 I added coffee infused oil to kick it up a notch.
-Bonus(es): this cream gives your legs a beautiful bronzed tint and smells divinely of coffee!
+And this anti cellulite lotion comes with a few bonuses: this cream gives your legs a beautiful bronzed tint and smells divinely of coffee!

-- 1 cup of oil – I used olive oil
+- 1 cup of carrier oil – I used olive oil

 - 1/2 cup coconut oil – Get it here